 Start by making a list of the colleges that you’ve heard about and that seem interesting to you.
-Talk to your family and friends about their choices for you and check with your college counselor to review the choices and acceptances of former students.
+Talk to your family and friends about their choices, and check with your college counselor to review the choices and acceptances of former students.
 This feedback will give you additional insights on which to reflect.

 Clarify what’s important to you and determine the:

-After gathering your thoughts, plan a visit, if at all possible, so you can walk around campus.
-Local campuses are a good way to start because they help you refine your thinking about what you like and don’t like.
+After gathering your thoughts, plan a visit if at all possible so that you can walk around campus.
+Local campuses are a good way to start, because they help you refine your thinking about what you like and don’t like.
 Register through the college or university website for an information session/tour.
-The admissions department will host your appointment so bring plenty of questions about the academic and social life on campus.
+The admissions office will host your appointment, so bring plenty of questions about the academic and social life on campus.
 For schools beyond your geographic reach, take advantage of virtual tours on school websites.
 As you narrow your college list, you may want to plan campus trips during spring break and the summer months.